sharontj/CS591proj1/README.md

 # Data Transformation
-We performed three transformations to product three new data set.
+We performed several transformations to product three new data set.

-TrafficSignal_Density
+1. TrafficSignal_Density
-We processed Traffic Signal Dataset to get the signal density of each street by using MapReduce.
+We processed Traffic Signal Dataset to get the signal density of each street by using selection, MapReduce, projection.

-SnowEmRoutes_TrafficSignalDensity
+2. SnowEmRoutes_TrafficSignalDensity
 We processed Traffic Signal Density Dataset and Snow Emergency Route to get the traffic signal density of each snow emergency route by using selection, production, and projection.

-TrafficDelay_SignalDensity
+3. TrafficDelay_SignalDensity
 We processed Traffic Signal Density Dataset and traffic jam data to find the relation between traffic signal density and traffic jam.